 The PERM program uses a three-year rotation to produce and report national Medicaid and CHIP improper payment rates.
 This information is shared with Congress.
 There are three cycles, each containing 17 states (50 states and the District of Columbia).
 Pennsylvania is part of Cycle 1.
-The PERM Audit takes approximately 2.5 years to complete.
+The PERM Audit takes approximately two and a half years to complete.

-The Department of Human Services' PERM team consists of representatives from the Office of Medical Assistance Programs, Office of Income Maintenance, Office of the Budget, Office of Long Term Living, Office of Developmental Programs, Office of CHIP, and Office of Administration (OA).
-The Bureau of Program Integrity, under the Office of Administration, manages the PERM process for Pennsylvania and serves as the liaison between DHS and the CMS and the federal contractors.
+The Department of Human Services' (DHS) PERM team consists of representatives from the Office of Medical Assistance Programs (OMAP), Office of Income Maintenance (OIM), Office of the Budget, Office of Long-Term Living (OLTL), Office of Developmental Programs (ODP), CHIP, and Office of Administration (OA).
+The Bureau of Program Integrity, under OA, manages the PERM process for Pennsylvania and serves as the liaison between DHS, CMS, and the federal contractors.

-Listed below are the final reports received from CMS for the Fiscal Year 2015 PERM Audit for PA:
+Listed below are the final reports received from CMS for the RY 2022 PERM Audit for PA:

 Provider Quick Tips related to PERM